How to Implement a Mesh Refinement Study

 Best Mesh Size and Fineness for a Mesh Refinement Study

-COMSOL primarily uses the Finite Element Method (FEM) to compute single- and multiphysics simulations.
+COMSOL primarily uses the finite element method (FEM) to compute single- and multiphysics simulations.
 Whenever you use the finite element method, it is important to remember that the accuracy of your solution is linked to the mesh size.
 As mesh size decreases towards zero (leading to a model of infinite size), you move toward the exact solution for the equations you are solving.
 However, since we are limited by finite computational resources and time, you will have to rely on an approximation of the real solution.
 The goal of simulation, therefore, is to minimize the difference (“error”) between the exact and the approximated solution, and to ensure that the error is below some accepted tolerance level that will vary from project to project based on your design and analysis goals.

 You will need to track a characteristic output parameter from your simulation as you vary the mesh size and determine at which mesh size the parameter has “converged” on the correct value.
 Note that “converged” is used in quotation marks because the convergence criteria will depend on your design and analysis goals.

 You can read the step-by-step instructions below to learn how to perform a mesh refinement study.
-You can also watch the archived Postprocessing and Visualization webinar to see how the steps are carried out on a megaphone geometry.
+You can also watch the archived Postprocessing and Visualization webinar below to see how the steps are carried out on a megaphone geometry.

 Implementing a Mesh Refinement Study

 In order to implement a mesh refinement study in COMSOL Multiphysics, you must first decide what output parameter you will use for your convergence criteria.
 This must be a numerical value evaluated over some, or all, of the nodes in your mesh.
 You can track a variable or mathematical expression of variables at a single point of interest, or you can use some operation (integral, average, minimum, maximum, etc.) performed over one or more domains, boundaries, or edges.
-If you choose the latter option, you can define the integral, average, minimum, or maximum operator by right-clicking Model 1 > Definitions and choosing the appropriate option in the Model Couplings menu, then selecting which geometric entity or entities to apply the operation to.
+If you choose the latter option, you can define the integral, average, minimum, or maximum operator by right-clicking Component 1 > Definitions and choosing the appropriate option in the Component Couplings menu, then selecting which geometric entity or entities to apply the operation to.
 Note that this should be added to your model before running your simulation.
 This should take care of setting up your output parameter.

 Now you need to set up your mesh size by applying a user-defined parameter.
 Define a parameter under Global Definitions > Parameters and then use that parameter in the relevant Size feature in the Mesh node of your model to define a maximum element size.